The Eye Test Was Normal.

 Intake and History Review

-We take a detailed history of the neurological event, prior assessments, current symptoms, what has been tried, and what functional activities are most affected.
-For post-TBI cases, we review any available imaging reports and prior neurology or rehabilitation notes.
-This context is essential - neuro-visual rehabilitation cannot be standardised without understanding the individual's full picture.
+We take a detailed history of the neurological event, prior assessments, current symptoms, and which functional activities are most affected.
+For post-TBI cases, we review available imaging reports and prior neurology or rehabilitation notes.
+This context is essential - neuro-visual rehabilitation cannot be standardised without understanding the full clinical picture.

 Neuro-Visual Function Assessment

-Via telehealth, we assess: ocular motor function (saccade accuracy, pursuit tracking), binocular alignment and diplopia characterisation, convergence and accommodative function, photosensitivity level, and functional visual field (behavioural field testing).
+Via telehealth, we assess ocular motor function, binocular alignment and diplopia characterisation, convergence and accommodative function, photosensitivity level, and functional visual field.
 For visual midline shift, we use specific postural observation protocols.
-Where in-person testing is needed (e.g., Goldmann perimetry, cycloplegic refraction), we advise on appropriate practitioners in Pune.
+Where in-person testing is needed - Goldmann perimetry, cycloplegic refraction - we advise on appropriate Pune practitioners.

 Assessment Report and Recommendations

-You receive a written report explaining what was found and - critically - what it means in practical terms for your specific goals (returning to work, reading, driving, walking independently).
-We explain what is likely to improve with rehabilitation, what timeline is realistic, and what we cannot address via telehealth and requires in-person care.
+You receive a written report explaining what was found and what it means in practical terms for your specific goals - returning to work, reading, driving, or walking independently.
+We explain what is likely to improve with rehabilitation, what timeline is realistic, and what cannot be addressed via telehealth and requires in-person care.

 Questions About Neuro-Optometry in Pune